dandavies23/smoothie-moves/README.md

 -   Title of game with a strap-line explanation.
 ![Title and strap](assets/images/readmeimages/Feature-title-strap.png)

 -   Clear centre-screen button navigation to game for arcade feel, with icons for visual support.
+Further aria description to avoid small screen resizing issue.
 !['arcade buttons'](assets/images/readmeimages/arcade-buttons.png)

 -   Button to modal for on page rules.